Makkuusen/TimingSystem/README.md

 * Creating and managing events to host races.
 (Currently only supports Boats).

 ## Installation
 First of all you need a Minecraft server running [Paper](https://papermc.io).
-Then you can get started by follwing these easy steps:
+Then you can get started by following these easy steps:

 1. Download the [latest release](https://github.com/Makkuusen/TimingSystem/releases) of TimingSystem and put the .jar in /plugins folder.
 1. Add World Edit or [FastAsyncWorldEdit](https://www.spigotmc.org/resources/fastasyncworldedit.13932/) to your /plugins folder.